aryzing/starter-typescript/README.md

 # Ideas

+## Tests

-* Create new projects for testing to avoid issues with ignoring test files in tsconfig.json.
+Create new projects for testing to avoid issues with ignoring test files in tsconfig.json.

 * src/client
 * src/clientTests
 * src/server
 * src/serverTests

+Could also add a commit hook when tests are missing:

+> No tests found for `src/path/to/file`.
+An empty test file has been created.
+Please add tests before continuing.

+The test file would add a generic failing test, which would then trip up the prepush hook.